We combine microscopic crowd simulation with a model for airborne transmission of pathogens, e.g., the coronavirus.

 Transmission Model

 How does the transmission model work?
+For a detailed description of the model and its implementation see:

 Simon Rahn, Marion Gödel, Gerta Köster, Gesine Hofinger: Modelling airborne transmission of SARS-CoV-2 at a local scale.
 In: PLOS ONE, vol. 17, no. 8, 2022.